-You must not have a model or PDF loaded into your project to do a plan North set up screen.
-The visible laser will turn on and level out at 90 degrees.
+You must not have a model or PDF loaded into your project to do a plan North set up

 To perform a plan North set up:

 - 1. Tap the Device icon. - 2.
 Select Set Up.
 If this is your first set up, the instrument will rotate to automatically calibrate itself for level measurements. - 3.
 Select the Aim Instrument North icon on the bottom left hand side of the